National

 Sunday, 9 November 2025

-Anger as £38m is spent on plane imports from Russia
+Anger as millions spent on Russian plane

 Last month, defence secretary John Healey described Russia as Britain’s ‘Number 1 enemy’